Harshh00100/Implement-CPP-Arrays-and-Strings/README.md

 Algorithm:
-Step 1: Start
+- Start
-Step 2: Declare an integer variable b to store the number of elements Step 3: Prompt the user to enter the number of elements Step 4: Read the value of b
+- Declare an integer variable b to store the number of elements
+- Prompt the user to enter the number of elements
+- Read the value of b
-Step 5: Declare an integer array a of size b
+- Declare an integer array a of size b
-Step 6: Compute the number of elements in array a using sizeof(a)/sizeof(int) and store it in o Step 7: Repeat steps 8–9 for i from 0 to o - 1
+- Compute the number of elements in array a using sizeof(a)/sizeof(int) and store it in o
+- Repeat steps 8–9 for i from 0 to o - 1
-Step 8: Prompt the user to input element number i+1 Step 9: Read the value into array element a[i]
+- Prompt the user to input element number i+1
+- Read the value into array element a[i]
-Step 10: Display the message "elements are: "
+- Display the message "elements are: "
-Step 11: Repeat step 12 for i from 0 to o - 1
+- Repeat step 12 for i from 0 to o - 1
-Step 12: Output the element a[i] followed by a space Step 13: End
+- Output the element a[i] followed by a space
+- End

 # Program-2 Searching an element in array